baranucdag/ReCapProject/README.md

 # ReCapProject
-Project to create a Car Rental App.
+Project to create a Car Rental Application.